 This course will feature selections from the whole range of British Literature, from Beowulf to the present.
+Critical writing and research based on the readings.
 Prerequisite: EN 1311 or EN 1313.

-Survery of American Literature (3)
+Survey of American Literature (3)

 Critical readings from the beginnings to the twenty-first century.
 Critical writing and research based on the readings.
 Prerequisite: EN 1311 or EN 1313.